rob-mosher/collaborators-framework/README.md

-# Collaborators Framework
+# Impact Above Origin

 Welcome to the `Collaborators` Framework!
-This project introduces `COLLABORATORS.md`, a foundational part of the framework, offering a simple and inclusive standard for recognizing contributions in ways that go beyond traditional code contributions.

-While `CONTRIBUTORS` files are common for tracking technical contributions, `COLLABORATORS.md` highlights **conceptual, creative, and non-traditional forms of collaboration** for both technical and non-technical projects.
-It recognizes that impactful contributions often transcend the boundaries of conventional roles.
+Guided by the principle of **Impact Above Origin**, this project celebrates the value of contributions regardless of their source. `COLLABORATORS.md` offers a foundational standard for recognizing conceptual, creative, and non-traditional forms of collaboration, transcending traditional definitions of contribution.

 ## Purpose